chr5tphr/zennit/docs/source/how-to/use-rules-composites-and-canonizers.rst

 * :py:class:`~zennit.composites.NameMapComposite`, which maps module names to rules
-* :py:class:`~zennit.composites.NameLayerMapComposite`, which maps module names to rules, and if no matching module name found, maps module types to rules
+* :py:class:`~zennit.composites.NameLayerMapComposite`, which maps module names to rules, and if no matching module name is found, maps module types to rules
-* :py:class:`~zennit.composites.MixedComposite`, which applies the mapping of a list of composites, with matching order being equal to list order
+* :py:class:`~zennit.composites.MixedComposite`, which combines a list of Composites sequentially by finding the first matching rule (see :ref:`mixed-composites`)

-For example, the built-in :py:class:`~zennit.composites.EpsilonPlus` composite may be written like the following:
+For example, the built-in :py:class:`~zennit.composites.EpsilonPlus` Composite may be written like the following:

 .. code-block:: python